Contents

 Information available on your digital platforms should be current and reliable.
 Accurate information supports the effective delivery of services and builds trust among citizens who depend on you for important decisions.

-Outdated information could have consequences ranging from merely annoying severe to severe:
+Outdated information could have consequences ranging from annoying to severe:

 - Confusion resulting from not knowing the current library hours